Real Talk: Am I The Only One Working Through Trust Issues While Recove – Journaling is Self-Care LLC

 We can change our way of thinking by choosing to make a habit out of shifting our thoughts and beliefs.
 We just have to let go of the “truths” we’ve been telling ourselves.
 They’re lies!

-When I teach my Be Your Own Hero Method, I share the real truth.
-It’s that our beliefs are based on our past experiences, not facts.
+Our beliefs are based on our past experiences, not facts.
 And our brains are wired to seek comfort and familiarity, not discomfort and growth.

 This is why it’s easy to repeat the same negative thought patterns and why it’s difficult to change.
 But that doesn’t mean we’re stuck.
 We can always choose differently.
 It just takes time, patience, and repetition –things our microwave society likes to avoid.